 The series’ later entrants, Super Smash Bros.
 Brawl and Super Smash Bros.
 Wii U, have each had their own places at various tournaments over the years, but they have failed to muster the support and attention of the community.

-Given that Melee has been the focus of the Smash competitive scene, it’s no surprise to see that Melee players make up the majority of this list, outnumbering their Wii U counterparts filling a few spaces.
+Given that Melee has been the focus of the Smash competitive scene, it’s no surprise to see that Melee players make up the majority of this list, paired with their Wii U counterparts filling a few spaces.
 Ultimate players are not far behind, however, and multiple players are shooting up the rankings thanks to the game’s large prize pools and active competitive scene.

 At the very top of the list is Team Liquid’s Juan ‘Hungrybox’ Debiedma, who is widely considered as one of the best Melee players of all time.